makerdao/governance-manual/parameters-index/param-dai-savings-rate.md

 ```

 ## Description
 The Dai Savings Rate parameter allows Maker Governance to adjust the interest rate paid to DAI holders who have deposited DAI into the Dai Savings Rate contract (`Pot`).
-All DAI Holders are permitted to deposit into the contract to recieve the DSR.
+All DAI Holders are permitted to deposit into the contract to receive the DSR.

 The Dai Savings Rate is usually expressed as an APY percentage and will increase balances when set to any positive value.